Budibase/website/content/blog/data/google-sheets-dashboard.md

 We’ve even created 50+ free, deployable [app templates](https://budibase.com/templates) to show off just what Budibase is capable of.

 Sign up to Budibase for free today to start building apps the fast, easy way.

+You might also like our tutorial on how to [make an app from Excel spreadsheets](/blog/data/make-an-app-from-excel-spreadsheets/).